 Your first step to receiving financial aid is completing a Free Application for Federal Student Aid (FAFSA).
 Once Iowa State University receives your FAFSA application, we can begin the process of awarding financial aid.
-Financial Aid Award letters will be sent in the mail to all new students.
-Continuing and returning students will have access to their financial aid award electronically in AccessPlus.
-You can check our website to see when you might expect to be notified your award is ready to review.
+Financial Aid Offers will be sent in the mail to all new students.
+Continuing and returning students will have access to their financial aid offer electronically in AccessPlus.
+You can check our website to see when you might expect to be notified your offer is ready to review.

-It is important to review your Financial Aid Award to understand the types and amount of financial aid you are eligible to receive.
-Along with your Financial Aid Award, you should have received a Guide to Your Financial Aid Award.
-This guide is a great resource when it comes to understanding all of the information presented on your Financial Aid Award.
+It is important to review your Financial Aid Offer to understand the types and amount of financial aid you are eligible to receive.

 - If you call our office, it is best to have your student’s ID number and financial aid award available.